Anjana Om Kashyap

-Anjana Om Kashyap is an Indian news anchor working with Hindi news channel Aaj Tak as a Managing Editor.
-Kashyap started her journalistic career by joining the public broadcaster Doordarshan before moving to Zee News.
-She then went to News 24 before settling into Aaj Tak.
+Anjana Om Kashyap is an Indian journalist, television news anchor and media executive who serves as Managing Editor of the Hindi-language news channel Aaj Tak.
+She began her journalism career with Doordarshan before joining Zee News.
+She later worked for News 24 and subsequently joined Aaj Tak.

 Early life and education

-Kashyap was born in a middle class family to Omprakash Tiwari in Ranchi, then in Bihar.
+Kashyap was born in a middle-class family to Omprakash Tiwari in Ranchi, then in Bihar.
 Her father was a doctor on short-service-commission with the Indian Army, and served during the Bangladesh War of Liberation.

-Kashyap had her schooling at Loreto Convent, a local Catholic school and then from Delhi Public School, Ranchi.
+Kashyap had her schooling at Loreto Convent, a local Catholic school, and then from Delhi Public School, Ranchi.
 She went on to pursue an honours in Botany from the University of Delhi.
 Kashyap went on to appear for the All India Pre Medical Test but failed to pass.
 She was a prolific debater and exhibited strong leadership qualities since childhood, having become the head-girl in both the schools and the president of her college hostel.

 After a few years, she enrolled at the Delhi School of Social Work, for her post-graduation.
 Kashyap mentions that the curricula and field visits inculcated a spirit of public activism in her.